xiix0/scam/README.md

-You will have a long and unpleasant discussion with your supervisor.
+You love your home and want it to be beautiful.